Karthi20/Tic-Tac-Toe/README.md

 Description:
- This is  a two player tic tac toe  Game.
- It has two player name(player 1 and player 2) inputs in the First page.
+ This is  a two player tic tac toe  Game.It has two player name(player 1 and player 2) inputs in the First page.
  You can enter your name and opponent name whenever you play.
  Next the main page!!!!!!!!!!
  Be Ready to play :)